 In 1938 the town was renamed Noyemberyan to commemorate the entrance of the Soviet Red Army in Armenia which took place on November 29,1920.
 In 1971, Noyemberyan got the status of an urban-type settlement.

-During the Soviet period, the most developed industrial sector in Noyemberyan were food-processing mainly dairy products.
-In 2016, Noyemberyan was enlarged to including rural settlements of Baghanis, Barekamavan, Berdavan, Dovegh, Jujevan, Koti, Voskepar and Voskevan.
+In 2016, Noyemberyan was enlarged by including rural settlements of Baghanis, Barekamavan, Berdavan, Dovegh, Jujevan, Koti, Voskepar and Voskevan.

-This town is situated in forest area which makes a beautiful place.
-There are lots of churches, castles, and cemeteries in the same area.
-The remains of a cyclopean fortress were found at the northern edge of the city which dates back to the 2nd millennium BC.
-The three famous castles are still standing.One of the oldest cyclopean castles is " Mrakghats Areguni", the other castle is "Tphi Dash" and " Berdagh".
-At the south of the town are found the remains of the 13th-century Jukhtakeghtsi Church.
-But the other church from the same period Mshkavank Monastery is well-preserved.
+This town is situated in a forest area which makes it a beautiful place.
+There are lots of churches, castles, and ancient cemeteries in the area.
+The remains of a cyclopean fortress found at the northern edge of the city date back to the 2nd millennium BC.
+In all, there are three cyclopean fortresses found in the area of

-The town's main Surp Sarkis church was built in 1903 which was recently renovated.
-The town's second Surp Anna church was built in 2011 through the efforts of Sedrak Mamyan; a native of Noyemberyan living in Volgograd.
+The church of Surp Sarkis was built in Noyemberyan in 1903 and has been renovated recently.
+The church of Surp Anna was built in 2011 through the efforts of Sedrak Mamyan; a native of Noyemberyan living in Volgograd.